Policy last updated

 Risk rating for trees under the safe tree program

-Those trees identified for removal or trimming under the program must be assessed and classified based on a hazard rating by an independent qualified arborist, and which relates to a combination of factors including health, structure and condition and include the following:
+Trees identified for removal or trimming under the program must be assessed and classified based on a hazard rating by an independent qualified arborist.
+This should include a combination of factors including health, structure and condition.
+The risk rating mechanism should utilise the below categories:

-- low – basic recommended works which should be undertaken within 24 to 36 months.
+- Low – should be undertaken within 24 to 36 months.

 Removing stumps from school sites

-Following approval of the program application for financial assistance, any required tree stumps works will be funded by the program.
+Following approval of the program application, any required tree stumps works will be funded by the program.

 Native tree replanting

-Schools can seek assistance to replace removed trees through the program.
+Schools can seek assistance to replace high-risk trees that were removed as part of their approved program application.
 The choice of trees should be in accordance with the requirements outlined in the Building Quality and Standards Handbook .

-Schools or the VSBA must plant at least 2 trees of a comparable species for every one removed in accordance with the Tree Removal and Replacement Policy.
+Schools or the VSBA must plant at least 2 native trees for every one high-risk tree removed in accordance with the Tree Removal and Replacement policy.

 Making an application